dfalster/CaseForOpenTraitData/README.md

 ## Transparency and reproducibility

 At the same time, there is  a move towards making journal publications more reproducible and transparent.
 From the perspective of reproducible science, the ideal paper would include as supplementary material, all the data and code used in the analyses, so that reviewers and readers can reproduce the results of a a paper and evaluate the evidence for themselves.
-High profile journals such as Nature [now require data to be made availablee](http://www.nature.com/authors/policies/availability.html), as do a wide range of top-rating journals in evolutionary biology ([Whitlock et al 2010][Whitlock et al 2010]).
+High profile journals such as Nature [now require data to be made available](http://www.nature.com/authors/policies/availability.html), as do a wide range of top-rating journals in evolutionary biology ([Whitlock et al 2010][Whitlock et al 2010]).

 By making trait data free to download directly, TRY could enable trait ecologists to lift the quality of their science and meet the demands of high impact journals.

-For more info see: [Poisot et al 2013][Poisot et al 2013], [Lanthrop et al 2011][Lanthrop et al 2011], [Costello et al 2013][Costello et al 2013].
+For more information see: [Poisot et al 2013][Poisot et al 2013], [Lanthrop et al 2011][Lanthrop et al 2011], [Costello et al 2013][Costello et al 2013].

 ## The moral arguments